AI CRO

 Best for: Mobile-app teams who need heatmaps inside iOS and Android apps, not just on web.

-What it gets right: The mobile SDK is the best in class, native iOS and Android heatmaps, tap-density visualisation, and gesture replay.
+What it gets right: The mobile SDK is the best in class.
+Native iOS and Android heatmaps, tap-density visualisation, and gesture replay.
 Web heatmaps are competent.
 Free plan available with 1,500 sessions per month, which is enough for initial validation.

 What it gets wrong: Web heatmap features lag behind Hotjar and Mouseflow.
 The UI feels split between web and mobile workflows, neither is fully optimised.
-Customer-support latency has been reported as inconsistent in 2026 community threads.

 Pricing: Free (1,500 sessions/mo), £45/month (Startup), £125/month (Business), Quote-only (Ultimate).